ppizarror/pygame-menu/README.md

 | EXIT | Close application
 | RESET | Reset menu |

-This events must be imported from *pygameMenu.events*.
+These events must be imported from *pygameMenu.events*.

 ### Sounds

-A basic sound engine can be created using *Sound* class imported from *pygameMenu.sound*.
+A basic sound engine can be created using the *Sound* class, imported from *pygameMenu.sound*.
 The sound engine can be customized by setting a sound file to several sounds defined by a type.
 For example, buttons or keys.

 - **Sound**